Recommended by:

 Serious encryption

 VPN encryption is key to making your internet traffic unreadable to spies.
-On that note, Surfshark is one of a handful of VPN providers that use the AES-256-GCM protocol.
+On that note, Surfshark uses the AES-256 encryption — the industry standard.
 It’s not only practically unbreakable but also really fast in execution.

 Kill Switch for Linux